 The dummies and vehicle are kept in a climate-controlled area in the crash hall where the temperature is maintained at 20.6-22.2 degrees Celsius and the relative humidity at 10-70 percent for at least 16 hours prior to the test.
 The driver and rear passenger seat belts are fastened around the dummies.
 For vehicles with continuous-loop lap/shoulder seat belts, the slack from the lap portion of the driver seat belt is removed and the webbing is pulled fully out of the retractor and allowed to retract under tension a total of four times.
 The lap belt slack is then removed again with a small pulling force.
-For vehicles with separate lap and shoulder seat belt retractors, the webbing from each is pulled fully out of the retractor and allowed to retract under tension a total of both dummies are colored with grease paint to facilitate postcrash identification of impacts with the vehicle interior and/or the striking barrier face.
+For vehicles with separate lap and shoulder seat belt retractors, the webbing from each is pulled fully out of the retractor and allowed to retract under tension a total of four times.
+Prior to the crash, the heads of both dummies are colored with grease paint to facilitate postcrash identification of impacts with the vehicle interior and/or the striking barrier face.